sequelize/sequelize/docs/manual/other-topics/migrations.md

 **Note:** _If your database doesn't exist yet, you can just call `db:create` command.
 With proper access it will create that database for you._

+#### ESM Configuration

+ESM configuration files are supported for Node versions that support ESM natively, either via passing `--config config/config.mjs`, or by setting the `type` to `module` in your `package.json`.

 ## Creating the first Model (and Migration)

 Once you have properly configured CLI config file you are ready to create your first migration.
 It's as simple as executing a simple command.